 But there’s no need to completely ban toys for your little one for there are many ways you can safely avoid any toy-related injuries or accidents.
 Just keep these tips in mind and your baby can happily play out of harm’s way.

-10 Tips In Buying Safe Toys
+Toy Safety For Babies: 10 Tips To Buying Safe Toys

 1. Never forget to read the labels

 First and foremost, you should always check the labels on your child’s toys.
 Before buying anything, the toy’s packaging should already indicate any safety warning that could put younger kids at harm.
 Labels such as “Not suitable for children under three” should not be carelessly ignored for they do not indicate the skill level or intelligence needed but is actually a warning that the toy may put your baby at risk of choking hazards or sharp edges.

 When buying your little one a new toy, its label or package instructions should indicate:

 - Age recommendations